cs4241-21a/final_project/proposal.md

 ## Project Idea

 We want to create a website that will host a simple photo manipulation / editor tool.
-While there are websites and software that manipulate photos, we find majority of them to be too intricate or pricey to use.
+While there are websites and software that manipulate photos, we find a majority of them to be too intricate or pricey to use.
 We believe that we can deliver a photo manipulation website that is accessible and simple to use.
+We will use primarily Javascript for this project.

 Some simple photo manipulation features we'd like to include (given the deadline):
 - Apply Filters
 - Add Text
 - Crop / Morph

 If more time allows, we can add more features to make the website more robust.

 ## Libraries we can use to accomplish this:
-- Pica
+- Pica --Resize images
-- Lena.js
+- Lena.js --Image processing
-- Jimp
+- Jimp  --Another image processing library written entirely in JS
-- Grade.js
+- Grade.js --Make gradient from supplied image.
-- Compressor.js
+- Compressor.js --Javascript image compressor

 ## General Logic Flow for App